Updated 1-17-2019 with additional information about the Dell error code 0141 and how to troubleshoot it

 Hard drive firmware is one of those things the user just isn’t meant to know (or care much) about.
 It works in the background, flying under the user’s radar.
 Hard drive manufacturers don’t want people meddling with their drives’ firmware.
 Accessing the hard drive firmware is impossible outside of the manufacturer’s factory floor or without special tools.

 After our engineers had replaced the drive’s mangled read/write heads, our experts could access and repair the failed Seagate hard drive’s firmware.
 To access hard drive firmware, our engineers must use special tools to connect to the hard drive and “trick” it into behaving as if it is on the factory floor and ready to be programmed.
-From here, a highly skilled data recovery expert with keen knowledge of how hard drive firmware works must carefully examine the firmware to find and repair the corrupted areas.
+From here, a highly skilled data recovery expert with a keen eye for figuring out how hard drive firmware works must carefully examine the firmware to find and repair the corrupted areas.
 Until the firmware is back in working order, nobody can read any more of the data on the platters.

 After repairing the corrupted firmware and regaining access to the drive, our engineers successfully salvaged the vast majority of the client’s critical data.
 After reading 46.3% of the sectors on the hard drive’s platters, our engineers had read 99.8% of the drive’s file definitions and fully recovered 96.6% of the client’s files.
 Due to some damage on the platters, our engineers couldn’t fully recover all of the client’s data.
 However, a spot test of their critical files showed that we had completely recovered all of their most important files, with no corruption affecting the recovered files.
 We rated this data recovery case a 9 on our ten-point case rating scale.